You could be forgiven for thinking all miter saw blades are the same. But they are not.

 Best Sliding Miter Saw Blade

 This Freud blade has 72 teeth with a 5-degree negative hook, which improves the quality of the cut.
-They also utilize the alternating top bevel design (ATB), meaning the teeth face left and right.
-This configuration pushes your workpiece down and towards the fence for better control and accuracy.
+It also utilizes the alternating top bevel design (ATB), meaning the teeth face left and right.
+This configuration pushes your workpiece down and toward the fence for improved control and accuracy.

-This blade increases the performance of sliding miter saws, but it is also effective in standard saws when you want to perform crosscuts, rip cuts and bevel cuts.
-The teeth are carbide-tipped for increased resistance to heat and for a longer life, and the kerf is thin, so making detailed cuts on your sliding saw will be easy.
+The blade increases the performance of sliding miter saws, but it is also effective in standard saws when you want to perform crosscuts, rip cuts, or bevel cuts.
+The teeth are carbide-tipped for improved heat resistance and a longer lifespan.

 Pros